singer-io/getting-started/SPEC.md

 ## Input

+### Command

+A streamer should support two modes of operation: *sync* and *check*.
+*sync* streams data from the source and writes it to stdout. *check* should attempt to quickly check the configuration and test whether we can access the data source.

 A streamer should accept two types of input: *configuration* and *state*.
 These will be provided to the streamers as JSON files, through the `--config CONFIG` and `--state STATE` command-line arguments.